codemismatch/rubylearning/content/pages/tutorials/ruby-procs.md

     url: /tutorials/writing-our-own-class/
 ---

-> Adapted from Satish Talim’s original “Ruby Procs” lesson.
+> Adapted from Satish Talim's original "Ruby Procs" lesson.

-Blocks are anonymous snippets that you pass to methods. `Proc` and `lambda` capture those blocks as reusable objects—you can store them in variables, pass them around, and call them later.
+Blocks are anonymous snippets that you pass to methods. `Proc` and `lambda` capture those blocks as reusable objects--you can store them in variables, pass them around, and call them later.

 ### Creating procs